Troy Ounce to Grams Gold Calculator

 Why is a troy ounce different from a regular ounce?

-The troy ounce comes from the medieval Troyes market (France) where precious-metal weight was distinguished from grocery weight.
-Troy ounce = 31.1035 g; avoirdupois (regular) ounce = 28.3495 g.
-The difference is ~10%, large enough to cause expensive mistakes — always specify "troy" when discussing gold or silver.
+The troy ounce (31.1035 g) comes from the medieval Troyes market (France) and was used exclusively for precious metals.
+The avoirdupois "regular" ounce (28.3495 g) is used for everyday goods.
+The 10% difference is large enough to cause serious errors — always specify "troy" in any gold or silver transaction.

 How many troy ounces in a kilogram of gold?